 Our summer music series Compose Carolina returns in July, 2021!
 Join us and UNC Department of Music for a celebration of new compositions and UNC-based musicians, featuring the debut of four original musical works.
-Registrations will begin in May, 2021.
-Until then, enjoy last year’s series below.
+Registrations are now open on our events page.

 In summer 2020, UNC Department of Music and Carolina Performing Arts were thrilled to co-host Compose Carolina, a weekly livestream concert series highlighting UNC student and alumni musicians’ original compositions, with conversations led by UNC Department of Music faculty members.

 Each week, we welcomed a new Carolina composer, including alumni Eliana Fishbeyn, Noah Balamucki, and Christian Cail and students David Green, Alex McKeveny, and James Larkins, who explored the theme “Looking Forward”—from the literal to the metaphorical—through the debut of their original composition and live program notes.
 They were joined in conversation by UNC Department of Music professors Allen Anderson, Stephen Anderson, and Lee Weisert.

 Explore all Compose Carolina episodes below, or check out the full series playlist on YouTube.

 On our first-ever episode of Compose Carolina, alumna Eliana Fishbeyn shared her composition Quiet Resistance, a jazz piece inspired by her grandmother and a friend’s dissertation and played by a big band ensemble at the Manhattan School of Music.

 Eliana was joined by UNC Department of Music professor Stephen Anderson for live program notes.
 This livestream originally aired on Friday, June 26 at noon EST.